ALLDATA Europe Privacy Policy

 1. Personal data

 “Personal data” means any information relating to an identified or identifiable natural person (“data subject”); an identifiable natural person is one who can be identified, directly or indirectly, by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person, Art.
-4(1) GDPR.
+4 No. 1 GDPR.

 2. Processing

 “Processing” means any operation or set of operations which is performed on personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction, Art.
-4(2) GDPR.
+4 No. 2 GDPR.

 3. Controller

 “Controller” means the natural or legal person who, alone or jointly with others, determines the purposes and means of the processing of personal data, Art.
-4(7) GDPR.
+4 No. 7 GDPR.

 4. Joint Controllers

-Where two or more controllers jointly determine the purposes and means of processing, they are joint controllers, Art.
+Where two or more controllers jointly determine the purposes and means of processing, they are “joint controllers”, Art.
 26 GDPR.

-5. Third Party
+6. Third Party

-“Third party” means a natural or legal person other than the data subject, controller, processor, and persons who, under the direct authority of the controller or processor, are authorized to process personal data, Art.
-4(10) GDPR.
+“Third party” means a natural or legal person other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorized to process personal data, Art.
+4 No. 10 GDPR.

 7. Consent

 “Consent” of the data subject means any freely given, specific, informed, and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her, Art.
-4(11) GDPR.
+4 No. 11 GDPR.

 B. General information on data processing

-1. Scope of the processing of personal data
+2. Scope of the processing of personal data

 As a guiding principle, we only collect data whose processing is either required by law, contractually agreed upon, essential for contract initiation and execution, or voluntarily provided to us on the basis of consent.

-When you visit our website, we collect, store, and use your personal data solely to the extent necessary to deliver a functional website and showcase our content and services.
+When you visit our website, we collect, store and use your personal data solely to the extent necessary to deliver a functional website and showcase our content and services.
 Any further collection and use of your personal data, such as for targeted advertising and market analysis, typically occurs with your consent.
-However, in some circumstances, we may rely on other legal bases permitted by GDPR to process your personal data.
+However, in some circumstances, we may rely on other legal bases permitted by the GDPR to process your personal data.

 2. Legal bases for the processing of personal data